 Dr Yiannis Kallis is a Consultant Hepatologist and Gastroenterologist at the Royal London Hospital (Barts Health NHS Trust) and the Royal Free Hospital London, two of the UK's leading teaching hospitals, where his practice covers a broad range of gastro-intestinal diseases.
 He specialises in liver disease and disorders of the pancreas and bile ducts, and runs the NE London outreach liver transplant network.
+He is Clinical Lead for Hepatology at the Royal London Hospital.

 He graduated from Cambridge University with Distinction and undertook postgraduate specialty training across several leading London teaching hospitals.
 He was awarded a PhD in 2010 for his research into liver fibrosis, stem cells and regeneration at Imperial College London and Cancer Research UK, and publishes his work in high impact peer-reviewed journals.